kubernetes/website/v1.1/docs/user-guide/connecting-to-applications-proxy.md

 ---
 title: "Connecting to applications: kubectl proxy and apiserver proxy"
-section: support
 ---
-You have seen the [basics](accessing-the-cluster.html) about `kubectl proxy` and `apiserver proxy`.
-This guide shows how to use them together to access a service([kube-ui](ui.html)) running on the Kubernetes cluster from your workstation.
+You have seen the [basics](accessing-the-cluster) about `kubectl proxy` and `apiserver proxy`.
+This guide shows how to use them together to access a service([kube-ui](ui)) running on the Kubernetes cluster from your workstation.

 ## Getting the apiserver proxy URL of kube-ui

 kube-ui is deployed as a cluster add-on.
 To find its apiserver proxy URL,

 {% highlight console %}
-{% raw %}
 $ kubectl cluster-info | grep "KubeUI"
 KubeUI is running at https://173.255.119.104/api/v1/proxy/namespaces/kube-system/services/kube-ui
-{% endraw %}
 {% endhighlight %}

 if this command does not find the URL, try the steps [here](ui.html#accessing-the-ui).